Dave0x21/Sonoff_DIY_Mode/README.md

 ## To Do

-Noting fot now, suggestions are welcome!
+Noting for now, suggestions are welcome!